-547 People Dressed As Spider-Man Flooded Stockholm Comic Con And Won A World Record
+More Than 500 People Dressed As Spider-Man Flooded Stockholm Comic Con And Won A World Record

 Dan Ryckert and Jeff Cork played the Mario and Grand Theft Auto series for a solid 50 hours, which is impressive when you consider that they had to manage this feat without sleeping.

-In fact, there’s so many impressive gamer feats that Guinness made an entire World Record book focusing on gaming world records.
+In fact, there are so many impressive gamer feats that Guinness made an entire World Record book focusing on gaming world records.
 This book includes record holders like Brett Martin, who owns over 8,000 pieces of video-game merchandise, and Will “BigTymer” Johnson, who has earned a spot as the highest-earning Call of Duty player.

-There’s even a special record for John Bates, now 90-years-old.
+There’s even a special record for John Bates, now 90 years old.
 Bates has gotten perfect scores on over 14,000 Wii Sports Bowling games, making him the world’s oldest gaming record holder.
 We did the math, and that’s 165 bowling games for every year of his life, and 2,000 games per year since the release of the Nintendo Wii.

 While video games might seem easy, getting a world record in them is a much harder feat.
 Kudos to all those Spideys.